Oath of citizenship: Canada

 The Oath of Citizenship, or Citizenship Oath (in French: serment de citoyenneté), is a statement recited and signed by candidates who wish to become citizens of Canada.
 Administered at a ceremony presided over by assigned officers, most often a citizenship judge.
 The oath is a promise or declaration of fealty to Canada in the name of the Canadian monarch and a promise to abide by Canada's laws and customs; upon signing the oath, citizenship is granted to the signer.
 New citizens must take the oath.
-As Canada is officially bilingual in English and French,the presiding official leads new citizens in both languages at citizenship ceremonies.
+As Canada is officially bilingual in English and French, the presiding official leads new citizens in both languages at citizenship ceremonies.
 It is mandatory that the presiding official and/or the citizenship officials observe each applicant reciting the oath.

 English version:I swear (or affirm) that I will be faithful and bear true allegiance to His Majesty King Charles the Third, King of Canada, His Heirs and Successors, and that I will faithfully observe the laws of Canada, including the Constitution, which recognizes and affirms the Aboriginal and treaty rights of First Nations, Inuit and Métis peoples, and fulfil my duties as a Canadian citizen.

 French version: Je jure (ou j'affirme solennellement) que je serai fidèle et porterai sincère allégeance à Sa Majesté le Roi Charles Trois, Roi du Canada, à ses héritiers et successeurs, que j'observerai fidèlement les lois du Canada, y compris la Constitution, qui reconnaît et confirme les droits ancestraux ou issus de traités des Premières Nations, des Inuits et des Métis, et que je remplirai loyalement mes obligations de citoyen canadien.

+Colombia

+The Colombian Oath of Allegiance (Acta de Juramento), does not have an official text.
+The oath is usually made before a Mayor, if the applicant was born in a Latin American country, or the Governor if the applicant was born anywhere else, and is administered in the form of a question.
+In special cases the oath may also be taken by the Minister of Foreign Affairs (Canciller), or the President of the Republic.
+An example of an oath that is given is: